Understanding QDS Network Perimeter Security¶

 Allowing IP Addresses¶

 In general, Qubole endpoints are accessible from anywhere worldwide through HTTPs and that applies to browser-based access as well as API-based access.
 The access can be limited to specific IP addresses.
 A common way of arranging this is, for example, to put all machines that may access Qubole in a private network/VPN and whitelisting the IP address of the NAT gateway so that only members logged into the VPN can access Qubole.

 To control access to QDS in this way create a ticket with Qubole Support to enable this feature for the QDS account.

 Once you add IP addresses to an allow-list, your users can log in to QDS is possible only from the whitelisted IP addresses.

 For more information, see Listing Allowed IP Addresses.

 Securing with HTTP over SSL¶

 Qubole now supports only HTTPS.
 All HTTP requests are now redirected to HTTPS.
 This is aimed at better security for Qubole users.
-It is applicable to all supported clouds, that is Qubole-on-AWS, Qubole-on-Azure, and Qubole-on-Oracle.
+It is applicable to all the Clouds that QDS supports.

 Securing Data Traffic on the Cluster Nodes¶